frle10/vhs-devops-lab/README.md

 There are some extra features that weren't necessary but I included them:

-- the Postman collection has requests for all controller methods, not just the ones listed in the task
+- the Postman collection has requests for all controller methods, not just the ones listed in the task (the collection is in JSON format in the repository)
 - rentals can be filtered by user id, and VHS tapes can be filtered by genre and availability, I thought this could come in handy for system users
 - docker compose files